13 Black Friday deals we can't wait to buy

 If you're looking for the most affordable Apple Watch that's actually worth buying this holiday season, it's the Apple Watch SE.
 Sure, you can grab the Series 3 for less, but it's really old and honestly not worth it at this point.
 Staples will have both the 40 and 44mm options in stock, and we anticipate other retailers joining in on this discount (but not Apple directly).

-Finding a discount on a PlayStation 5 won't happen this Black Friday, but you may be able to finally find one in stock to purchase.
-Walmart has announced it will have PS5 in stock starting on Nov.
+Finding a discount on a PlayStation 5 won't happen this Black Friday, but you may be able to finally find one that you can buy at list price.
+Walmart has announced it will have PS5s in stock starting on Nov.
 22, but you'll need to be a Walmart Plus member to make the purchase.

 We won't see as many really cheap TV deals this year as we have in previous years for a few reasons, but we are starting to see some really large TVs at truly affordable prices.
 The Onn smart TV runs Roku's OS, giving you quick access to your favorite streaming services, has a 4K LED panel and much more.
 We haven't reviewed this particular model, but Roku is our favorite TV operating system, making this a great price for a huge TV.